-Inca mythology worked within three realms: Hanan Pacha (the upper realm), Kay Pacha (the human realm) and Uku Pacha (the inner world, or underworld).
-Mountains -- rising up from the human world toward Hanan Pacha -- offered the Incas a connection with their most powerful gods.
+Inca mythology worked within three realms: Hanan Pacha (the upper realm), Kay Pacha (the human realm), and Uku Pacha (the inner world, or underworld).
+Mountains—rising up from the human world toward Hanan Pacha—offered the Incas a connection with their most powerful gods in the heavens.

 The Apus in Modern Peru

-The apu mountain spirits did not fade away following the demise of the Inca Empire -- in fact, they are very much alive.
-Many modern Peruvians, especially those born and raised within traditional Andean communities, still hold beliefs that date back to the Incas (albeit often mixed in with the Catholic faith).
+The apu mountain spirits did not fade away following the demise of the Inca Empire.
+In fact, they are very much alive in modern Peruvian folklore.
+Many present-day Peruvians, especially those born and raised within traditional Andean communities, still hold beliefs that date back to the Incas (albeit these beliefs are often combined with aspects of Christian faiths, most frequently the Catholic faith).

 The notion of the apu spirits remains common in the highlands, where some Peruvians still make offerings to the mountain gods.
 According to Paul R. Steele in Handbook of Inca Mythology, “Trained diviners can communicate with the Apus by tossing handfuls of coca leaves onto a woven cloth and studying messages encoded in the configurations of leaves.”

 Understandably, the highest mountains in Peru are often the most sacred.
 Smaller peaks, however, are also venerated as apus.
-Cusco, the former Inca capital, has twelve sacred apus, including the towering Ausangate (20,945 ft/6,384 m), Sacsayhuamán and Salkantay.
-Machu Picchu -- the “Old Peak,” after which the archeological site is named -- is also a sacred apu, as is the neighboring Huayna Picchu (8,920 ft/2,720 m).
+Cuzco, the former Inca capital, has twelve sacred apus, including the towering 20,945-foot Ausangate, Sacsayhuamán, and Salkantay.
+Machu Picchu—the “Old Peak,” after which the archeological site is named—is also a sacred apu, as is the neighboring Huayna Picchu.

 Alternative Meanings of Apu

-“Apu” can also be used to describe a great lord or other authority figure.
+Apu can also be used to describe a great lord or another authority figure.
 The Incas gave the title Apu to each governor of the four suyus (administrative regions) of the Inca Empire.
-In Quechua, apu has a variety of meanings beyond its spiritual significance, including rich, mighty, boss, chief, powerful and wealthy.
+In Quechua, apu has a variety of meanings beyond its spiritual significance, including rich, mighty, boss, chief, powerful, and wealthy.